-Early Childhood Education is critical to child success in the classroom and influences life-long achievement.
-Through partnerships with families, reflective practice and evidence-based knowledge, students will graduate prepared to work with today’s children and families.
+Early Childhood Education is critical to child success in the classroom and other early care settings as it impacts lifelong achievement.
+Through partnerships with families, reflective practice, and evidence- based knowledge, students will graduate prepared to work with today’s children and families.
 The program curriculum emphasizes Developmentally Appropriate Practice and standards established by the National Association for the Education of Young Children.
+Courses are offered in a variety of formats (in-person, hybrid, asynchronous online) to meet diverse student needs.

 The ENTIRE program is offered on-line and live to meet the needs of any aspiring educator looking to earn their Associate in Applied Science Early Childhood Degree.
 Even the field experience courses!